lining-hub/dev-rewards/MANUAL_INSTRUCTIONS.md

-# Manual instructions for the paranoid
+# Manual instructions FOR THE PARANOID

 The following can be done in a Docker container for additional isolation, including disconnecting its network once required components are installed, but is not necessary.